-Guests at Zephyr Palace have access to amenities at its sister property in the mountains, Villa Caleta (check rates).
-It boasts a spa, infinity pool, and amphitheater where a wedding can take place against a backdrop of imposing pillars with... the lush panorama below.
-Restaurants include Mirador, where seafood items such as grilled jumbo shrimps, sea bass filet and Caletas’ surf and turf are served.Continue to 3 of 5 below.
+Guests at Zephyr Palace have access to amenities at its sister property in the mountains, Villa Caleta.
+It boasts a spa, infinity pool, and amphitheater where a wedding can take place against a backdrop of imposing pillars with the lush panorama below.
+Restaurants include Mirador, featuring seafood items such as grilled jumbo shrimps, sea bass filet and Caletas’ surf and turf.

 This boutique hotel is a good choice for couples who want to spend a few nights in the mountains above San Jose, where Costa Rica’s international airport is located, before embarking on an exploration of other parts of the country.

 Alta can host smaller wedding receptions for up to 60 people.
 Its Luz restaurant serves breakfast, lunch and dinner, all with panoramic views.
-Start your day with a delicious, Tico (Costa Rican) breakfast of gallo pinto (rice and black beans), eggs, avocado and fried plantains, with fresh pineapple juice to drink.
+Start your day with a delicious, Tico (Costa Rican) breakfast of gallo pinto (rice and black beans), eggs, avocado and fried plantains, and fresh pineapple juice.

 This luxurious all-suite property offers stunning views of Arenal Volcano, the most active in Costa Rica.
 Rest on a king-sized bed, enjoy the hydro-massage Jacuzzi in the privacy of your suite, or luxuriate in a private thermal pool outside in the gardens where iridescent butterflies flit among multicolored flowers.